pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Case_Study.md

 7. IoT-Powered Streetlight System with Individual Power Consumption Monitoring.
 8. Integration of IoT and Blockchain for Energy Trading in Smart Cities.
 9. Blockchain for Transparent Carbon Credit Tracking in Smart Grids.
+10. Developing an IoT-Based Smart Grid Architecture for Efficient Energy Distribution.
+11. IoT-Based Solutions for Monitoring and Optimizing Energy Consumption in Urban Areas.

 ## Smart Healthcare Solutions
 1. IoT-Based Elderly Monitoring System with Fall Detection and Alerts.